 Pick up the phone and call your local paper today.
 In my experience, a phone call is a lot harder to ignore than an email.

 If you’re just getting started, then forums are a great place to showcase your photography.
-I remember reading about what Eric Kim said about starting out in street photography.
+I remember reading about what Eric Kim said about starting in street photography.

-He posted some of his photos in a street photography forum and that got him a lot of attention.
+He posted some of his photos in a street photography forum, and that got him a lot of attention.

 Check out our Facebook page if you would like to share some of your photos.

-This gives you an audience of over 4 billion active users.
+Social media gives you an audience of over 4 billion active users.
 Sure, some users will have all three types of social media pages, but there are three chances they will see it and not miss your photography.

-Photo Sharing Networks
+Upload your Work to Photo Sharing Networks

 If you like sharing your photos and receiving feedback, photo sharing is for you.
 Networking with other photographers and having a potential of thousands of readers are the advantages here.